centreon/centreon-documentation/versioned_docs/version-23.10/connect/openid.md

 <Tabs groupId="sync">
 <TabItem value="Users automatic management" label="Automatic management">

 If you turn on **Enable auto import**, users that log in to Centreon for the first time will be created in the Centreon configuration.
-(Turning the option on does not automatically import all users into your infrastructure.)
+(Turning the option on does not automatically import all users from your infrastructure.)

 - **Enable auto import**: enables or disables automatic user import.
 If auto import is disabled, you will have to [create each user manually](../monitoring/basic-objects/contacts-create.md) before they can log in.
 - **Contact template**: select a [contact template](../monitoring/basic-objects/contacts-templates.md) that will be applied to newly imported users.